Burglary - Clery Crimes/Hierarchy Rules

 The FBI UCR Office has recently clarified what they mean in the “conditions” 1. and 3. above regarding the word “evidence”.
 They stated that they do NOT mean PHYSICAL EVIDENCE.
 “EVIDENCE” to the FBI UCR Office means “THE FACTS OF THE CASE”.
 Agencies are required to consider the facts of the case as described by the victim and the information obtained in the subsequent preliminary investigation or full investigation, if there is one.

 - Count one offense for each residence, dorm room or structure if more than one was entered.

-Do not count more than one offense per academic/administrative building regardless of the number of classrooms or offices entered, unless the offenses are not committed at the same time and place and the time interval and distance between offenses is significant.
+- Do NOT count more than one offense per academic/ administrative building regardless of the number of classroom or offices entered, unless the offenses are not committed at the same time and place and the time interval and distance between offenses is significant.

-Do not count offenses based on local law classifications or institutional policy definitions.
+- Do NOT count offenses based on local law classification or institutional policy definitions.

 Structure includes but is not limited to apartments, barns, cabins, churches, condominiums, dwelling houses, factories, garages, house trailers or houseboats (used as permanent dwellings), mills, offices, out buildings, public buildings, railroad cars, rooms, schools, stables, storage facilities, vessels (ships), and warehouses.
 This includes mobile units permanently fixed and used as an office, residence or storehouse.